tandermann/python_for_biologists/README.md

 [Tutorial 2 - Reading data and plotting](https://github.com/tobiashofmann88/python_for_biologists/blob/master/tutorials/tutorial_2.ipynb)

 [Tutorial 3 - Functions and creating python programs (on the example of DNA data processing)](https://github.com/tobiashofmann88/python_for_biologists/blob/master/tutorials/tutorial_3.ipynb)

+In case the tutorial links don't work or don't properly compile, you can open the tutorials as [pre-compiled pdf versions here](https://github.com/tobiashofmann88/python_for_biologists/tree/master/tutorials/pdf_compiled) (not as pretty, but reliable to work).